 While this dog is not entirely difficult to train, it is notorious for its habit of “selective deafness”, where it can choose to ignore your commands if it has its focus towards some other object of interest.

-Therefore, this dog bears a risk for first-timers, who will benefit themselves by enrolling their pet in obedience training programmes to ensure proper obedience and socialization training.
+Therefore, this dog bears a risk for first-timers, who will benefit themselves by enrolling their pet in obedience training programs to ensure proper obedience and socialization training.

 On the whole, this dog has a calm and peaceful demeanor, but playtime with children should be monitored since the dog can knock over toddlers, owing to its large, muscular body.

 Otherwise, you can expect the affection of a Golden Retriever and the protective, guarding qualities of the Great Pyrenees to be present in the personality of your Golden Pyrenees pet.